 With more and more consumers seeking out the personalized service they can only achieve through their local branch, this customer touch point is becoming an ever more critical focal point in various industries like financial services.
 To better understand customer and market dynamics, service organizations would like to capture all of their customer interaction at the branch level.
 Furthermore, new and stricter regulations are driving the need to record these customer interactions easily and affordably with a low TCO.

 There are many cases when the recording devices have to be deployed locally in the branches.
-There are lots of requirements and functions have to be considered, to implement a cost-effective multi-site recording solution.
+There are lots of requirements and functions that have to be considered, to implement a cost-effective multi-site recording solution.
 Read on to learn, how CARIN meets all of these requirements smoothly and effectively.

 - Fully centralized solution with distributable system components